MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 |**Push-Dataset** |Uploads dataset into ADLS |Type<br>Path  |Push-Dataset -Type RoomOccupancy -Path C:\sensordata\ |

 > [!NOTE]
 > Type can be RoomOccupancy, PeopleCount, or InferredOccupancy.
 Role should be assigned to TenantPlacesManagement.
-For more information on PowerShell cmdlets, see [Microsoft Places PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).
+See the [Microsoft Places PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha) to learn more about PowerShell cmdlets.

 The following is the CSV file format for People Count.